freerange/site/soups/blog/hello-printer.markdown

 I realised that I could remove all of the "content" logic from the code, because the HTML I was turning into an image didn't necessarily have to be served by the same software that was doing the printer processing.

+But this made me pause for thought.
 So... if there was another HTTP server that made a printer-suitable HTML page of weather data available at URL "_http://some-service_", then I could post the URL of that page to the backend server, and as long as PhantomJS could load the content at "_http://some-service_" then it would happily process the page into an image and the data would end up at the printer exactly as before.

 _Oh my_.